MrRowey/MrRowey/README.md

-### Hi thier, I'm Josh - Aka Rowey
+### Hi there, I'm Josh - Aka Rowey

 ## I'm a Student & Volunteer at [Forged Alliance Forever](https://github.com/FAForever)
 - I'm currently working on a Database /w web frontend which can be found [here](https://github.com/MrRowey/FAF-Tourney-Data-DB)
-- I'm currently learning SQL, PHP & Docker
+- I'm currently learning SQL, PHP & Docker.
-- I'm looking to work and do more project to improve my learning.
+- I'm looking to work and do more projects to improve my learning.

 ### Uni Based Repos
 - [Database Development](https://github.com/MrRowey/GlazeSure)